Ginger, what a passion! History of a plant with a thousand benefits

 How to use ginger?

-Closely related to cardamom (Remember?
-We told you about it a few articles ago), ginger belongs to the Zingiberaceae family.
-Although its appearance does not make it the most beautiful plant in the botanical world, ginger is an increasingly popular source of well-being.
-From the Alps to the Pyramids, ginger is a gold mine of well-being, infused or in thin refreshing, dehydrated slices.
-Originally from South Asia and China, ginger was already used in Ancient Roma and considered a refined ingredient as well as pepper.
-Let’s discover together its history, properties and uses.
+A relative of cardamom, which we told you about a few articles ago, ginger belongs to the Zingiberaceae family.
+As much as its appearance does not make it the most beautiful in the plant world, ginger is an increasingly popular source of wellness.
+From the Alps to the pyramids, whether in the form of ginger infusion, refreshing slice, or dehydrated, ginger is a gold mine of health and wellness.
+Native to South Asia and China, ginger was already used in Ancient Rome and considered, along with pepper, a prized ingredient.
+Let’s discover together the history, properties and uses of ginger.

 History

-The term ginger has ancient origins almost lost in the mists of time.
-Its name derives indeed from the Sanskrit srnagravera and the Arabic, zanjabil.
-In both languages the meaning is horn, maybe referring to the roots’ shape.
-Known and appreciated since the time of Confucius (5th century BC), ginger is reported to be present as an ingredient in various recipes, such as for the preparation of sauces and marinades in the ancient Rome of Apicius, a gourmet ahead of its time.
-Pythagoras counted it as an effective remedy for reptile bites, while Alexander the Great used it to season meat.
-In the Middle Ages, candied ginger was very popular in preparing desserts.
-Ginger had many lives: it was considered a recipe to cure the plague, then chosen as a gift for diners at the court of Elizabeth I, then again it became a real commodity marketed in the Middle Ages.
-In short, it has traveled history on people’s tables.
+The name ginger has ancient origins that are lost in the mists of time.
+In fact, its name is derived from Sanskrit srnagravera and Arabic, zanjabil.
+In both languages the meaning is horn, which refers to the shape of its rhizomes or roots.
+Known and appreciated since the time of Confucius (5th century B.C.), history records recipes in which ginger is present as an ingredient in the preparation of sauces and marinades in the ancient Rome of Apicius, a true gourmet ante litteram.
+Pythagoras counted it as an effective remedy against reptile bites, while Alexander the Great used it to season meat.
+Then in the Middle Ages, candied ginger was very popular in the preparation of sweets.
+In short, from a remedy against the plague to a gift for diners at the English court of Elizabeth I, to being a real commodity traded in the Middle Ages, ginger has traveled through world history on the tables of all peoples.

 What are the properties and benefits of ginger?